zaproxy/zap-api-docs/source/includes/welcome.md

 * [**Getting The Results**](#getting-the-results) section contains examples on how to retrieve alerts and generate Reports from ZAP.
 * [**Authentication**](#getting-authenticated) section contains examples on how to authenticate the web application with ZAP.
 * [**Advanced Settings**](#advanced-settings) section contains advanced configurations on how to fine tune ZAP results.
-* [**Contributions**](#contributions-welcome) section contains guidelines and instruction on how to contribute to ZAP's documentations.
+* [**Contributions**](#contributions-welcome) section contains guidelines and instructions on how to contribute to ZAP's documentations.
-* [**API Catalogue**](#api-catalogue) section contains Open API definitions and auto generated code for ZAP APIs.
+* [**API Catalogue**](#api-catalogue) section contains OpenAPI definitions and auto generated code for ZAP APIs.

 <aside class="notice">
 The examples show some usages with the minimal required arguments.
 However, this is not a reference, and not all APIs nor arguments are shown.
-View the API catalogue to see all the parameters and scope of each APIs.
+View the API catalogue to see all the parameters and scope of each API.
 </aside>

 ## Basics on the API Request

 ZAP APIs provide access to most of the core features of ZAP such as the active scanner and spider.
 ZAP API is enabled by default in the daemon mode and the desktop mode.
-If you are using ZAP desktop, then the API can be configured by visiting to the following screen:
+If you are using ZAP desktop, then the API can be configured by visiting the following screen:

 `Tools -> Options -> API`.